pbelange/CALS2Mask/readme.md

 ## Installation:
 This package is intended to be used on a acc computer.
-We first need to install nxcals and the working python environment:
+We first need to install nxcals and the working python environment.
+Modify the last line of `installme.sh` with your username: `... username@lxplus.cern.ch: ...` and then:
 ```bash
 bash installme.sh
 ```